denen37/airbnb-clone-project/README.md

 - **Data Encryption**: Sensitive data such as passwords and payment information will be encrypted in transit (via HTTPS) and at rest.
 This is essential to protect user data and financial details.

 - **Input Validation & Sanitization**: All inputs will be validated and sanitized to prevent common attacks like SQL injection and cross-site scripting (XSS).
 This protects the integrity and security of the application.

+## CI/CD Pipeline
+CI/CD (Continuous Integration and Continuous Deployment) pipelines automate the building, testing, and deployment of code, ensuring faster and more reliable releases.
+They help catch bugs early, reduce manual deployment errors, and maintain consistent code quality.

+For this project, tools like GitHub Actions can automate workflows for running tests and deploying code.
+Docker can containerize the application for consistent environments, while services like Heroku, Vercel, or AWS can be used for automated deployments.